Forney, Texas

 Forney is a city in Kaufman County, Texas, United States, and has been named by the Texas Legislature as the "Antique Capital of Texas".
 It is part of the Dallas–Fort Worth metroplex.
-Its population was 14,661 at the 2010 census, up from 5,588 at the 2000 census; in 2020, its population was 23,455.
+The population was 23,455 at the 2020 census.

 Geography

-Forney is located in northwestern Kaufman County at 32°45'5" North, 96°28'2" West (32.751521, –96.467225).
+Forney is located in northwestern Kaufman County.
 U.S. Route 80 passes through the city as a four-lane limited-access highway, leading west 20 mi to the center of Dallas and east 11 mi to Terrell.